artikcloud/tutorial-java-dtls-coap-client/README.md

-# DTLS CoAP client
+# DTLS CoAP client app

-A tuorial DTLS CoAP client communicates with ARTIK Cloud CoAP server.
+A tuorial DTLS CoAP client communicates with the ARTIK Cloud CoAP server.

+Consult [ARTIK Cloud COAP](https://developer.artik.cloud/documentation/connect-the-data/coap.html) for the explanation of the app usage and the implementation.

 Prerequisites
 -------------